 }

-The message variable in this example is only accessible within the if block.
+variable in this example is only accessible within the if

 Variable Hoisting

 Hoisting is a JavaScript mechanism that moves variable declarations to the top of their scope.
-While the declarations are hoisted, their assignments are not.
-This can lead to unexpected behavior if variables are used before they are declared.
+JavaScript hoists declarations to the top but leaves assignments in place, which can cause unexpected behavior when you use variables before declaring them.

 function createCounter() {